akruszewski/gibl/manuscript/chapter3.md

      utxo-rewarded)))
 ```

 There is another special thing about `add-transaction-to-blockchain`: given a blockchain and a transaction, it returns a new - updated blockchain.
-This newly returned blockchain will be the latest blockchain since the previous one will not contain this new transaction.
+This newly returned blockchain will be the latest since the previous one will not contain this new transaction.
 This way, we avoid mutating the previous blockchain.

 Next, we will create a procedure that will determine the balance of a wallet - the sum of all unspent transactions for the matching owner: